warncke/immutable-core-task/README.md

 If `output` is defined then only the properties in the output map will be merged into the task data.

-### Benefits of strictly defined input/output for all steps

-When the input and output is defined for each step then the task runner can automatically determine the data dependencies between steps and decide which steps are safe to run `async`.

-Strictly defined input/output will also typically result in much less data being passed to each method call and stored in the task data.
-This makes task execution more efficient and easier to analyze, moodify and debug.

 ## Task runner